LogoHistorical Figure MBTI

 The Friend

 The night of Pushkin's fatal duel in January 1837, Vyazemsky was in St. Petersburg.
 He spent the two days of Pushkin's dying at his bedside and was among the handful of intimates present when he died.
 His letters in the weeks that followed are among the most affecting things he ever wrote — not because they are rhetorically polished but because the loss had stripped away all the wit and left something rawer underneath.
-Fe, when tertiary, tends to emerge most forcefully in catastrophe: the ENTP who cannot easily say “I love you” in ordinary times finds, in grief, that it was always there.
+Fe, when tertiary, emerges most forcefully in catastrophe: the ENTP who cannot easily say “I love you” in ordinary times finds, in grief, that it was always there.

 Si